Big Data Tools

 Big Data tools are a separator in the technology arms race.
 Explore the many ways Snowflake can improve your company's bottom line.

 This hands-on workshop focuses on increasing your efficiency, scaling to your needs and analyzing your data thoroughly.
-Learn how to create a data warehouse and generate the business insights your company needs.
+Learn how to create a data warehouse and other workloads and generate the business insights your company needs.